naderio/nativescript-socket.io/README.md

 # State

-Android implementation is stable and almost complete.
+Android and iOS implementations are stable and in sync.

-iOS implementation is in active development.

 Please check [releases and changelog](https://github.com/naderio/nativescript-socket.io/releases) and [roadmap](https://github.com/naderio/nativescript-socket.io/issues/3) for more information.